MileHacker Logo

 Eco-Friendly Accommodation & Tours

-Due to Reynosa's industrial nature and focus, few explicitly eco-friendly accommodation or tour operators market themselves as such.
-Look for places to stay that demonstrate green practices, like towel/linen reuse programs or energy-saving measures, even without specific eco-certifications.
+Due to Reynosa's industrial nature and focus, few explicitly eco-friendly places to stay or tour operators market themselves as such.
+Look for hotels that demonstrate green practices, like towel/linen reuse programs or energy-saving measures, even without specific eco-certifications.

 Conscious Choices

-• Seek hotels with green practices.
+• Seek hotels with foliage practices.
 For eco-friendly accommodation booking, visit Ecobnb.

 • Look for towel/linen reuse programs.